wp-plugins/wp-inject/readme.txt

 **Have a look at my [tutorial on how to install and use WP Inject](http://wpinject.com/tutorial/ "How to insert images with WP Inject") to get started with the plugin.** Besides explaining the basics the tutorial also contains details on all the available settings in WP Inject and how the plugin works together with WordPress SEO by Yoast.

+= Supported Image Sources: =
+*  **Flickr** - Over 200 million creative commons images.
+Attribution is automatically added where required.
+*  **Pixabay** - More than 150,000 high quality public domain photos.
+No attribution required for any of them!
+*  More sources will be added in the future, including support for injecting videos, ads and other types of content!

 = Features: =
 *  Search thousands of creative commons photos and include any into your posts.
 *  Fast and easy: Inserting images takes 3 clicks and less than a minute!